developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/licensing/index.md

 		:::term
 		c:/ adb push /[path_to_license_file]/license /enterprise/device/enterprisebrowser

-3. Launch Enterprise Browser on the device to **confirm that the push command was successful and the license has been applied** (the name of the licensed company will appear on EB splash screen)
+3. **Confirm push command and license application success by launching Enterprise Browser on the device** (the name of the licensed company will appear on EB splash screen)

-4. **Integrate the push command** into the MDM's deployment logic
+4. **Integrate the successful push command** into the MDM's deployment logic

 -----

 **Related Guides**:
-* **[Enterprise Browser Setup Guide](/enterprise-browser/1-4/guide/setup/) -** for help with initial setup or connecting to devices and pushing files
+* **[Enterprise Browser Setup Guide](/enterprise-browser/1-4/guide/setup/) -** help with initial setup, connecting to devices and pushing files
-* **[Zebra licensing system documentation page](https://softwarelicensing.motorolasolutions.com/documentation/index.html) -** for licensing information and sample screens.
+* **[Zebra licensing system documentation page](https://softwarelicensing.motorolasolutions.com/documentation/index.html) -** licensing information and sample screens